Package 'coconots'

 Standard errors are computed by the square root of the diagonal elements of the inverse Hessian.

-This function is implemented in 2 versions.
+This function is implemented in two versions.
 The default runs on RCPP.
-An alternative version uses a Julia implementation which can be chosen by setting the argument julia to TRUE.
-In order to use this feature, a running Julia installation is required on the system.
+An alternative version uses a julia implementation which can be chosen by setting the argument julia to TRUE.
+In order to use this feature, a running julia installation is required on the system.
 The RCPP implementation uses the derivative-free Nelder-Mead optimizer to obtain parameter estimates.
-The Julia implementation makes use of Julia's automatic differentiation in order to obtain gradients such that it can use the LBFGS algorithm for optimization.
+The julia implementation makes use of julia's automatic differentiation in order to obtain gradients such that it can use the LBFGS algorithm for optimization.
 This enhances the numeric stability of the optimization and yields an internal validation if both methods yield qualitatively same parameter estimates.
-Furthermore, the Julia implementation can increase the computational speed significantly, especially for large models.
+Furthermore, the julia implementation can increase the computational speed significantly, especially for large models.

 Value